justiss4all/justiss4all.github.io/index.md

 >
 > This is Brian Justiss with Datorama.
 >
-> The reason for my call is that I have an idea to may help you optimize between 3 and 15% of your total marketing spend so you can drive more qualified leads.
+> The reason for my call is that I have an idea that may help you optimize between 3 and 15% of your total marketing spend so you can drive more qualified leads.
 >
 > I wanted to see if it would make sense for us to have a quick conversation to find out if what we do might be a fit.
 >